Sibyx/phpGPX/README.md

 **Warning:** Please mind that the library is currently in testing phase.

 Contribution and feedback is welcome!
 Please check the issues for TODO.
-I will be happy every feature or push request.
+I will be happy every feature or pull request.

 ## Features